Reeves rejects suggestions Hamas attack caused by Israel’s ‘occupation’ of Gaza

 The senior Labour figure insisted the party was standing by the people of Israel as she faced questions about the appearance of the top Palestinian diplomat in the UK at the conference.

-Husam Zomlot, the head of the Palestinian Mission to the United Kingdom, told CNN that “Israel knew that this was coming their way… It’s a consequence”.
+Husam Zomlot, the head of the Palestinian Mission to the United Kingdom, who was reportedly set to attend a reception on Tuesday night, told CNN that “Israel knew that this was coming their way… It’s a consequence”.

-The Daily Telegraph reported Mr Zomlot is set to attend a reception at the conference on Tuesday night alongside shadow foreign secretary David Lammy.

 “And Keir (Starmer), David, myself, the whole of the Labour Party stand by the people of Israel at this moment.”